-Why Kim Kardashian is at the White House
+Kim Kardashian lobbies Trump over inmate

 Despite that, Mrs Kardashian West's interest appears to have revitalised the effort.

-Amy Povah, the founder of CAN-DO Clemency, has been advocating for Johnson's release since 2014 and says she has collected signatures from 70 organisations who support the pardon, as well as a letter of support from the retired warden of Johnson's prison.
+Amy Povah, the founder of CAN-DO Clemency, has been advocating for Johnson's release since 2014 and says she has helped collect signatures from 70 organisations who support the pardon, as well as a letter of support from the retired warden of Johnson's prison.

 All of that material may be submitted to President Trump.